 I had shot the fog as a separate exposure from the lights, and now you can paint just the right amount of fog back into the image.
 Again, set the blend mode to SCREEN, and use your airbrush.
 I find it best to let the effect taper off into darkness to help blend the fog in.

 Step 5: The base layer

-The first layer I shot was actually with the lights on in the garage, and I use that for a specific purpose – mainly to paint in some spots I may have missed with the light.
-Those garage lights have a greenish-yellow tint, so make sure to open this file in Camera Raw first, and color correct it to match your other layers.
+The first layer I shot was actually with the lights on in the garage, and I use that for a specific purpose.
+Mainly to paint in some spots I may have missed with the light.
+Those garage lights have a greenish-yellow tint, so make sure to open this file in Camera Raw first.
+You can then color correct it to match your other layers.
 It can also be useful for reflections.
 Lack of reflection is part of what gives images like this a special quality, but a few will help set the car in the scene better.

 Why don’t I just use this one image and a darkened garage?
-Because you would not get the highlighting effect that the Ice Light gives – it would look like a pasted in car against a dark background.
+Because you would not get the highlighting effect that the Ice Light gives.
+Tt would look like a pasted in car against a dark background.

 Step 6: Finishing touches

 From here, you have a complete image.
 Group all your shots, copy that group, then merge it together for one flattened layer.
-Make it a smart object, and add a Camera Raw filter to it to adjust things like clarity, color, and LUT filters.
+Make it a smart object, and add a Camera Raw filter to it to adjust color and add LUT filters.
 It’ll all make the image feel more uniform if all corrected together as one.